 WHO AM I?

-I am an IRVAP registered Veterinary Physiotherapist, based on the Wilts/Berks border, and have undergone significant training in order to become qualified as a Canine and Equine Veterinary Physiotherapist with a Foundation degree in Equine Science at Oxford Brookes.
+I am a qualified Veterinary Physiotherapist, based on the Wilts/Berks border, and have undergone significant training in order to become qualified as a Canine and Equine Veterinary Physiotherapist with a degree in Equine Science at Oxford Brookes.
 I went on to complete the Advanced Certificate in Veterinary Physiotherapy through Canine and Equine Physiotherapy Training (CEPT), which is accredited by The University of Middlesex.